luminovang/documentation/introduction/installation.md

 ***

 ### Manual Download

+To manually download and install the Luminova framework, follow these steps:

+**Download the Latest or Current Version:**

+1. Click on the [Download Luminova Framework](/download/) link to get the latest version or the version currently displayed.
-Download the framework project and extract it as zip in your project directory.
+2. Extract the ZIP file to your project directory.

-**Latest Version**
-You can manually download the latest version of Luminova framework from official website, by simply [Download Framework](/download/) and extract to your local host directory and lunch in browser to start using Luminova.
+3. Start your Luminova PHP development server by running the novakit command, or use a local server like `XAMPP`, `WAMP`, or similar.
+4. Open the project folder in your browser (e.g., `http://localhost/project/public` or `http://192.168.0.1:8080`) to start using Luminova.

+**Download Other Versions:**

+To access previous or switch versions of the Luminova framework:

+1. Select the desired version from the version selector at the top right of the page.
+2. Return to this installation page and click the download link to get the chosen version.

 ***